Chapter 4 : Tearing Us Apart

 “Really, Julia?
 I didn’t even get a chance to tell you about the rest of the party!”

 “Yes, really, James.
 I’m tired.
 I’ll talk to you later.”

 I take a deep breath and close my eyes, praying for patience.
 “Alright, babe.
 I love you.”

-I lie back on my bed staring at my wall covered with posters of various Quidditch teams and thinking about the day.
+I place the phone on my nightstand and lie back on my bed, staring at my wall covered with posters of various Quidditch teams and musicians and wait.
 I’m not sure how long I’ve been in this position, but I’m brought back to the present as I hear footsteps coming down the hall.
 They stop in front of my room and I hear a soft rap on the door.
 “Come in!”
 I answer, knowing who’s behind the door already.
 I had been expecting him since I had gotten off the phone.

 Dad opens the door and leans against the frame.
-“Hiding from you mum?”
+“Hiding from your mum?”

 I give a half-smile and shake my head.
 “I just got off the phone with Julia.”
 Dad lifts his eyebrows at this.

 “It must have been a pretty long conversation.
 You’ve been up here for almost two hours.”